satriarizka/satriarizka/README.md

 <samp>

-- 👨🏽‍💻 I’m a Cyber Security Enthusiast / Pentester / Bug Hunter / Developer
+- 👨🏽‍💻 I’m a IT Security Enthusiast / Pentester / Bug Hunter / Developer

 - 🤝🏽 Looking for Penetration Testing or Web Development Projects